.png)

 Where the Veneto's Cooking Traditions Hold Their Ground

-Verona's dining scene has fractured in familiar ways over the past decade.
-At the leading, tasting-menu restaurants like Casa Perbellini 12 Apostoli and Il Desco compete for Michelin stars and destination-diner attention, while a newer wave of fusion-leaning bistros and contemporary rooms addresses a younger, more internationally oriented crowd.
-The middle tier, where old-school Venetian cooking survives without renovation or rebranding, is the one under the most pressure.
+Verona's dining scene has changed in familiar ways over the past decade.
+At the leading, tasting-menu restaurants like Casa Perbellini 12 Apostoli and Il Desco compete for Michelin stars and destination-diner attention, while a newer wave of fusion-leaning bistros and contemporary rooms addresses a younger crowd.
+The middle tier, where old-school Venetian cooking survives without renovation or rebranding, is under the most pressure.
 Al Bersagliere, on Via Dietro Pallone in the Borgo Filippi district, sits squarely in that tier and has held its position for long enough to earn Michelin Bib Gourmand recognition in both 2024 and 2025.

-The Bib Gourmand designation matters here because it signals something specific: food that the Michelin inspectors consider worth a detour at a price that doesn't require a tasting-menu budget.
-Al Bersagliere's single-euro price marker puts it at the more accessible end of Verona's recognised restaurants, making it a rare point of overlap between serious culinary credibility and everyday spending.
+The Bib Gourmand designation signals food that Michelin considers worth a detour at a price that does not require a tasting-menu budget.
+Al Bersagliere's moderate price point puts it at the more accessible end of Verona's recognised restaurants, making it a rare point of overlap between serious culinary credibility and everyday spending.
 For a regional trattoria carrying the weight of decades of local expectations, that is not an easy balance to maintain.

 The Room as an Argument for Continuity

 Walking into Al Bersagliere, the physical environment makes its own editorial case before a dish arrives.
-The room holds a jukebox and a 1960s coffee machine among its collected memorabilia, objects that function less as decoration and more as evidence of a deliberate decision to leave well alone.
+The room holds a jukebox and a 1960s coffee machine among its collected memorabilia, objects that function less as decoration and more as evidence of restraint.
 There is a version of this aesthetic that tips into theme-park nostalgia, and a version where the accumulation of decades simply becomes the room's texture.
 Al Bersagliere lands in the latter category.
 The density of the space, combined with a wine cellar whose oldest sections date to the early 13th century, gives the restaurant a physical depth that purpose-built vintage rooms cannot replicate.

 That wine cellar is worth understanding in context.
 Verona sits at the convergence of several of Italy's most commercially significant wine zones.
 Amarone della Valpolicella, the region's richest and most age-worthy red, is produced in the hills directly west of the city, and the cellar at Al Bersagliere focuses specifically on Verona-region labels with Amarone as its centrepiece.
-For guests who want to move beyond the bottle and into the source material, the cellar is available to visit.
+Guests can visit the cellar.
 Alongside the wine list, the restaurant maintains a broad spirits selection, which reflects the Venetian tradition of grappa as a working digestivo rather than an occasional indulgence, and connects directly to one of the kitchen's signature preparations.

 Venetian Cooking in Its Regional Register